jdrichardsappacad/react-2021/week-14/practices/01-functional-component-jsx/README.md

 Notice how you are now adding both HTML and JS in the same code.

-Now create an object literal called `pokeCharacterstics` with a `type` and a `move` key.
+Now create an object literal called `pokeCharacteristics` with a `type` and a `move` key.
 Add values to both keys.
 (If you don't have any values you can use `Grass` for type and `Vine Whip` for move.)